spect-ai/circles.v1/README.md

 ### Example

-For a commit which should state that updates where made to the overview page, the commit message would be modelled like this:
+For a commit which should state that updates were made to the overview page, the commit message would be modelled like this:

 ```bash
 chore: minor updates on overview page